CdSORIENTALISTICA: EGITTO, VICINO E MEDIO ORIENTE

 Exercises and Text-reading Sessions

-These sessions will be focussed on vocabulary and consolidation exercises as well as on reading original texts and inscriptions.
+These sessions will be focussed on consolidation exercises and on reading original texts.
 Students will engage critically with primary sources and familiarise themselves with the issues facing anyone approaching the translation of Middle Egyptian texts.
 Students are expected to prepare set exercises and texts before class and to discuss their work in class (a mandatory part of the course).

 This course will be an introduction to the ancient Egyptian hieroglyphic script and language in the classical stage known as ‘Middle Egyptian’.
 It will focus on teaching how to read the script itself and on providing a solid foundation in Middle Egyptian grammar, also exposing students to the practical issues that face scholars when translating ancient Egyptian texts.
-A major component of the unit will be the translation of a selection of excerpts from several types of original sources, including texts found on objects from Museum Collections.
+A component of the unit will be the translation of a selection of simple short passages from a range of original sources, which will be discussed in class.
 At the end of the course, students will have gained a solid understanding of the core principles of Middle Egyptian grammar and the ability to translate and provide their own interpretation of original inscriptions and texts.
 The course will be taught and assessed in English.

 Recommended Grammar Textbooks